 - You cannot trade derivatives

-And last but not least, you’ll be charged 3% of the dividend you get.
-This may seem high, but unless you highly focus on dividend income, I think it’s fair.
+And finally, you will be charged 3% of the dividend you get.
+This is a bit high as your portfolio grow.
 If you got a yield of 2%, this fee is a 0.06% fee overall.
 Moreover, if you get only accumulating ETF, you should not have this issue.

-I strongly advise for the custody account, but it’s up to you.
+I recommend the custody account.
+But in the end, it is entirely up to you.
+If you do not want to pay the extra fees on dividends, then go for the standard account.
 When they ask if you accept your securities to be loaned, you can say you want a custody account instead.
 This is what I did.

-Then, you need to make a first deposit in order to validate your account number.
+Then, you need to make the first deposit to validate your account number.
 You can either make it instant with Sofort or make a regular bank deposited.
-I chose to deposit 1 CHF with instant deposit.
+I chose to deposit 100 CHF with instant deposit.

 Finally, your account is ready.
-If you do it, I strongly advise you to turn-on two-step verification.
+If you do it, I strongly recommend you to turn-on two-step verification.
 This can be done with a Google Authenticator.

 N.B.
-I’m not a financial advisor and not nearly an expert in investing.
+I am not a financial advisor and not nearly an expert in investing.
 What I share here is my experience, not financial advice.